A new website for our service is currently under construction and we want you to help us develop it.

-The vast majority of patients who attend the service are Outpatients, but we also offer a Home based Rehabilitation Service to those individuals with CFS/ME who are primarily confined to bed.
+The vast majority of patients who attend the service are Outpatients, but we also offer a Home based Rehabilitation Service to those individuals with CFS/ME who are primarily housebound.
 We also work in collaboration with Yorkshire Centre for Psychological Medicine, which is an inpatient unit based at the Leeds General Infirmary providing more intensive assessment/rehabilitation for severely affected patients.

-We have a multidisciplinary team who provide assessment, and management, for people who have a diagnosis of CFS/ME.
-The team includes clinicians in liaison psychiatry, occupational therapy, physiotherapy, cognitive behaviour therapy, CFS/ME nursing and dietetics.
-We ask that other causes of fatigue (medical or psychiatric) are excluded before referral, but we are in the process of arranging some sessions offering medical review for patients who may need another medical opinion.
+We have a multidisciplinary team who provide assessment and rehabilitation, for people who have a diagnosis of CFS/ME.
+The team includes clinicians in liaison psychiatry, occupational therapy, physiotherapy, cognitive behaviour therapy, CFS/ME nursing, dietetics and general practitioners.
 There is a clinical lead and team manager and the whole team is supported by administrative staff.

 There is no test to tell whether someone has CFS/ME.
 Therefore, the diagnosis is largely dependent on the history of the symptoms and exclusion of other illnesses.
 We make sure that other illnesses have been excluded by the GP or other health professional involved in the patient's care, which means individuals undergoing some routine investigations, including blood tests, before first coming to the service.

 We then write to the patient to request that they contact us to arrange a suitable time to come for the initial assessment.
 Patients will be offered an appointment within 11 weeks from the date we receive the referral.